 Night-time Worries May Be Enormous, Little, or Anything In-Between

 Sometimes our middle-of-the-night worries will seem pretty insignificant in the clear light of day.
 And indeed, they may be.
 But sometimes, although they may appear insignificant, they are showing us that something still needs to be looked at, preferably in a safe, structured setting with a psychotherapist or counsellor.
 And sometimes, whatever way you look at them, they remain enormous challenges.

 When Worries Are Existential

 Some middle-of-the-night worries are about really big existential** stuff.
-Like death, sickness, war, natural disasters, and environmental devastation.
+Like death, sickness, war, natural disasters, social injustice, and environmental devastation.
 Things that there are no glib, easy answers to.

 Maybe you’ll find that some of the ideas in the list above help you calm your worries down during the night, to enable you to sleep and function.

 Then you’ll have more energy to mobilise during the day.